 What the 2026 queue data shows

-This report summarises real queue activity from a representative sample of active ScanQueue venues during 2026.
+This report summarises real queue activity from 150 live ScanQueue venues across 36 countries.
 Every figure is first-party operational data, measured from the moment a customer scans a QR code to join a line through to the moment they are served or leave.
 Unlike survey-based estimates, these benchmarks come from live queues across hospitality, events, healthcare and personal-care businesses.

 The sections below break the data down three ways: by industry, by notification channel, and by the behavioural patterns that separate venues with low walkaway rates from the rest.
 Each figure carries its sample size so you can judge how widely it generalises.